AztecProtocol/aztec-packages/circuits/cpp/barretenberg/spec/protogalaxy.md

     ProvingKey[] inst_proving_keys[];
     VerificationKey[] inst_verification_keys;

-    // We will use tp create a FoldingComposer after we have folded at least once FoldingComposer(ProvingKey pk, VerificationKey vk);
+    // We will use this to create a FoldingComposer after we have folded at least once FoldingComposer(ProvingKey pk, VerificationKey vk);

     ...

     FoldingProver<Flavor> create_prover (CircuitBuilder[] builders) {
         // if this is the first time we fold i.e acc_proving_key is null, need to initialise the acc_proving_key with the first Circuit_Builder
-        // is this extra if clause too expensive to have?
+        // is this extra if clause ok to have?

         // Finalise the k Circuit Builders - this is needed to be able to
         // build the polynomials.
 Also, in brute force recursion, we would finalise each